Blood, Sweat and… Sparta!!!

 Really… I mean it’s not the easiest of activities.
 And it’s sweaty and sometimes it’s even painful…

-Obviously there’s self defense benefits to training, but if that was your only concern then you should just buy a gun!
+Obviously there are self defense benefits to training, but if that was your only concern then you should just buy a gun!
 There are health and fitness benefits, sure, but wouldn’t it be easier to just hire a personal trainer a few times a week?

 I think that a large part of the appeal of grappling is that it ISN’T a walk in the park!